 A few weeks later, during a local chamber of commerce breakfast, someone mentioned the words ‘CreateSpace’.
 Jenny went home, searched the internet and found the print on demand publishing and distribution solution she’d been looking for.
 By submitting her authors’ books to CreateSpace, the authors could then choose to have them listed for sale via Amazon.
 Every time someone purchased a MoshPit Publishing title via Amazon, CreateSpace would print it, pack it and ship it, dropping the predetermined royalty into MoshPit Publishing’s account.

 On 26 November 2011, MoshPit publishing released its first CreateSpace title, Ally’s full colour book, The High School Survival Guide – a manual for young girls dealing with the early years of high school and the life that goes with it.
 Two down – one to go!
 But it took nearly another year, until August 2012, before Jenny found the ‘back door’ to help get her authors onto Amazon with Kindle ebooks.

-Fast forward to January 2016, and Ally and Jenny have now helped nearly 100 Australian authors release nearly 140 titles across the world, with more lined up already for this year.
-They are proud to say that they offer one of the most affordable self publishing options for Australian authors, returning 85% of net royalties received to their authors.
+Fast forward to present, and the IndieMosh and Tellwell team have now helped publish over 1,000 Australian books.
+They are proud to say that they offer one of the fairest self publishing options for Australian authors, returning a minimum 85% of net royalties received to their authors.

-Publishing is still not easy – there’s lots to think about, and many, many options to consider – but with IndieMosh, it’s now a lot easier than it used to be!
+Publishing is still not easy – there’s lots to think about, and many, many options to consider – but with IndieMosh by your side, it’s now a lot easier than it used to be!